ycexiao/scikit-package/doc/source/scikit-package-guide.rst

 #.
 Run ``black src`` in your Terminal.
 If your source code is in a different directory, replace ``src`` with the appropriate directory path.
 This will automatically format your code to PEP8 standards given the line-length provided under ``line-length`` above in ``pyproject.toml``.

 #.
 Add and commit the automatic changes by ``black``.
-The commit message can be ``git commit -m "style: apply black to src directory with black configured in pyproject.toml"``.
+The commit message can be ``git commit -m "skpkg: apply black to src directory with black configured in pyproject.toml"``.

 #.
 Run ``black .`` Here, you are running black across the entire package directory.
 Then, test your package with unit tests locally.

 #. git add and commit the changes.
-The commit message can be ``git commit -m "style: apply black to all files in the project directory"``.
+The commit message can be ``git commit -m "skpkg: apply black to all files in the project directory"``.

 #.
 Create a pull request into ``main``.
 The pull request title can be ``scikit-package: Apply black to project directory with no manual edits``.